5 Scoring of Tasks

 The core component for the definition of the automatic scoring is the design of syntax conditions, which can be evaluated based on inputs (i.e., Component State of elements) and operators (i.e., incorporating the states in the internal finite-state machine(s) and the visited pages).

 User Defined Id’s: The link between components and the syntax is provided by the User Defined Id's.
 Using the main menu Project > Edit all user defined IDs all named components of a CBA ItemBuilder Project File can be displayed.
-As shown in Figure 5.1, for a simple multiple-choice item, various components of type Checkbox can be defined, all fo them with a unique UserDefinedId.
+As shown in Figure 5.1, for a simple multiple-choice item, various components of type Checkbox can be defined, all of them with a unique UserDefinedId.

 UserDefinedIds defined for example item shown in Figure 5.2.